xerial/sqlite-jdbc/Usage.md

 Connection connection = DriverManager.getConnection("jdbc:sqlite:db.sqlite", "", "password");
 ```
 ### Binary Passphrase
-If you need to prove the password in binary form, you need to specify how the provided .dll/.so needs it.
+If you need to provide the password in binary form, you have to specify how the provided .dll/.so needs it.
 There are two different modes available:

 #### SSE:
 The binary password is provided via `pragma hexkey='AE...'`